 2. How the public interest disclosure scheme works

-2.1 About the PID Scheme
+2.1 About the PID scheme

-The Public Interest Disclosures Scheme (PID Scheme) is a Victorian Public Sector ‘whistleblowing-system’ which operates under the PID Act to facilitate and provide a legal framework for reporting corruption and other misconduct by public bodies and public officers within the VPS.
+The Public Interest Disclosures scheme (PID scheme) is a Victorian Public Sector ‘whistleblowing-system’ which operates under the PID Act to facilitate and provide a legal framework for reporting corruption and other misconduct by public bodies and public officers within the VPS.

 ‘Blowing the whistle’ on public sector corruption and misconduct, now known as making a public interest disclosure, is important in maintaining the integrity of the VPS as it enables corruption and other types of misconduct to be identified, investigated and, where possible, rectified and prevented.

-The PID Scheme encourages the making of public interest disclosures, by providing a number of protections to people who make their disclosures in accordance with the PID Act.
-The PID Scheme also establishes a system for public interest disclosures to be investigated and any rectifying action to be taken.
+The PID scheme encourages the making of public interest disclosures, by providing a number of protections to people who make their disclosures in accordance with the PID Act.
+The PID scheme also establishes a system for public interest disclosures to be investigated and any rectifying action to be taken.

-Under the PID Scheme, every VPS body is required to have personnel and procedures to assist and enable persons to make public interest disclosures.
-IBAC plays a central role within the PID Scheme as it receives and is notified about the majority of disclosures made.
+Under the PID scheme, every VPS body is required to have personnel and procedures to assist and enable persons to make public interest disclosures.
+IBAC plays a central role within the PID scheme as it receives and is notified about the majority of disclosures made.
 This assists IBAC in its primary role of identifying, investigating, exposing and preventing corruption and other types of wrongdoing within the VPS.

-The PID Scheme is also supported by a number of other entities, including the VI, that receive disclosures and, where appropriate, notify those disclosures to IBAC for further review and investigation.
+The PID scheme is also supported by a number of other entities, including the VI, that receive disclosures and, where appropriate, notify those disclosures to IBAC for further review and investigation.

 2.2 About the PID Act